eec289q-f23/Tutorials/SSH.md

 We will use SSH keys for both HPC2 and GitHub.
 We will assume you are using Linux (via WSL2 or natively) or macOS, which should have SSH installed natively.
 If there are issues, see [Install SSH on Linux](#install-ssh-on-linux) or [Install SSH on macOS](#install-ssh-on-macos) below.
 If using Windows directly, see [Install SSH on Windows](#install-ssh-on-windows) below.

-Two key points:
-- HPC2 says to "**use a strong, memorable passphrase**" along for your SSH key.
-To avoid typing the password in, you can use SSH-agent or keychain to store the password (shown below).
+Key points with SSH:
+- SSH works by generating two files, a "public key" ending in `.pub`, e.g. `id_rsa.pub` and a "private key" with no extension, e.g. `id_rsa`
+- **You send your public key to HPC2/GitHub**, you do NOT send your private key
-- Remember to **never share your private key with anyone**.
+- **Never share your private key with anyone**.
 If you need to copy the key to a different machine use a physical USB drive or an encrypted service such as SCP or SFTP.
 See the HPC2 FAQ for more details under "How to move and copy SSH keys"
-- HPC2 says "for RSA we recommend using a key size of 2048 or 4096" which we can specify with `ssh-keygen -t rsa -b <size>`.
-On Linux the default is an RSA key with 3072 bits which should be fine.

 Other resources:
 - See [GitHub: About SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) for how to add an SSH key to GitHub